HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### Windows

 #### Testing Plan
-We want to do a complete test for the Windows application to make sure the functionality would perform the same on different devices
+We want to do a complete test for the Windows application to make sure the functionality would perform the same on different devices.
+This testing plan covers the key features of the Libre Chat Windows, including two major parts.
+The first part is the general funct ionkey generation, key storage, encryption/decryption of messages.

 # Challenges and Solutions
 ##  Resolved Issues